 Same as usual.
-The name of your submission file for this lab MUST be cmsc240_lab4b_netID.txt, where netIDis your netID.
+The name of your submission file for this lab MUST be cmsc240\lab4\netID.txt, where the two netIDentries are the netIDs of the group members.
 Note this is a .txt file not a .tar file.

 Submission: